wso2/docs-is/en/identity-server/5.9.0/docs/administer/identity-related-tables.md

 | CALLBACK URL     | The URL to be redirected to when authorization is complete |
 | GRANT_TYPES     | All the grant types for the application                    |

----

 #### IDN_OAUTH1A_REQUEST_TOKEN

-When using OAuth 1.0a, OAuth clients need to send the consumer key, consumer secret, and scope to the OAuth service and obtain a request token.
-When WSO2 Identity Server returns a request token to such a client, it adds a record to this table.
+When using OAuth 1.0a, OAuth clients need to send the consumer key, consumer secret and scope to the OAuth service and obtain a request token.
+When the Identity Server returns a request token to such a client, it adds a record to this table.
 The client will then receive the request token and the OAuth verifier.
 The client can send these values back to the service and obtain the OAuth access token.
 Then the record